 We know how much your customers love enjoying the patio on nice days.
 Don’t let bad weather ruin your outdoor items.
 Follow these simple tips and keep your business’s patio furniture safe during the winter.

 Are you looking to store patio items during the winter months?
-Visit our Ohio Storage Facilities page to check out our four locations.
+Visit our Ohio Storage Facilities page to check out our three locations.
 We offer flexible storing options with no long-term contracts.
 Call one of our storage experts today!

 Image Source: Pexels